introlab/t-top/ros/behaviors/chat/README.md

 ### Services

 - (TODO) Clear the chat history.
 This is used to clear the chat history when the user says "clear" or "reset".
+This can also be triggered by external nodes.
 - (TODO) Add information to the chat history.
 This can be useful to add more context to the chat session.
+This could also be done via a topic.

 ### Tools (Dynamic remote service calls)